kyracho/mnist_ML/README.md

-This repository is for projects related to digit classification.
+This repository is for MNIST projects